 Supporting Our Community Through COVID-19

 Amidst global concerns around coronavirus (COVID-19), we want to share some of the steps we're taking to help the TikTok community stay safe and informed.
-As a global platform, we're focused on supporting our users by providing access to accurate information, in partnership with trusted local health officials, while supporting relief efforts to help those who have been deeply impacted by the crisis.
+As a global platform, we're focused on providing our community access to accurate information, in partnership with trusted local health officials, while supporting relief efforts to help those who have been deeply impacted by the crisis.

 Resources for our community

 While this resource isn't the reason users come to TikTok, we want to make sure it's readily available among the creative content they're enjoying.
-The informational page can be accessed from the Discover tab and when users search for coronavirus-related topics, where they'll also find videos from verified accounts that are providing trusted information from credible sources.
-We're also surfacing a link to this informational page on videos that may relate to coronavirus, reminding users to consult credible sources for COVID-19 facts.
+The informational page can be accessed from the Discover tab and when users search for coronavirus-related topics, where they'll also find videos from verified accounts that provide trusted information from reliable sources.
+We're also surfacing a link to this informational page on videos that may relate to coronavirus.

-These are all steps to help make sure our community is receiving the information they need to stay safe and help prevent the spread of coronavirus.
+These are all steps to help ensure our community is receiving the information they need to stay safe and help prevent the spread of coronavirus.